Eklavya47/Product-Catalog-Android-App/README.md

 - Gradle Version: 8.0+

 # 🤝 Contributing
 Contributions are welcome!
-Feel free to submit issues and pull requests.

-# 📸 Screenshots
-[Add screenshots of your product listing and detail pages here]
+If you'd like to fix a bug or add a feature, feel free to fork the repository and submit a pull request.
+Make sure your code adheres to the existing architecture and coding standards.